-We are good at appraising guitars and make every attempt to determine fair trade values.
-To do a good appraisal we need to see the guitar or have access to high quality pictures and a precise description of any deviation of the condition when compared to a new guitar.
-To help you assess the condition of the guitar we use a the grading system developed by Zachary R. Fjestad from the Blue Book of Guitar Values.
+Furthermore, we are good at appraising guitars and make every attempt to determine fair trade values.
+We use online resources like Reverb and the ‘Official Vintage Guitar Price Guide’ and price lists from most builders that we have collected over the past 40 years.
+To do a good appraisal we need to see the guitar or have access to high quality pictures and a precise description of any deviation in the condition when compared to a new guitar.
+To help you assess the condition of the guitar we use the guitar grading system developed by Zachary R. Fjestad from the Blue Book of Guitar Values.
 Below the various grading conditions are listed:

 New 100%: All new with all factory materials, including warranty card, owner’s manual, case, and other items that were originally included by the manufacturer.
 On currently manufactured instruments, the 100% value refers to an instrument not previously sold at retail.
 Even if a new instrument has been played only once and traded in a week later, it no longer qualifies at 100%.